 A New Era of Model Training

 LLMs have recently reached unprecedented scale in parameter count and context length.
 A trillion parameter model (1T) was unheard of just a few years ago.
-To contextualize this growth, GPT-1 was trained on 117 billion parameters, while GPT-4 was reportedly trained on 1.8 trillion parameters - a 15,000x increase in about five years' time.
+To contextualize this growth, GPT-1 was trained on 117 million parameters, while GPT-4 was reportedly trained on 1.8 trillion parameters - a 15,000x increase in about five years' time.
 Today, many models meet or exceed the 1T parameter threshold.
 In February of this year, SambaNova released Samba-1, a 1 trillion parameter model for the enterprise.
 This set the tone for 2024, putting the “large” in the large language model.
 The increased parameter count was not the only paradigm shift to happen this year, as we also saw context length get a massive boost seemingly with every successive model launch.

 Increasing context length and decreasing model size is an interesting trend within the LLM marketplace today.
 Magic’s LTM-2-Mini, for example, offers a 100-million-token context window—the equivalent of analyzing 75 novels simultaneously in a model compact enough for desktop use.
 Other examples of these smaller fine-tuned LLMs are the recently released GPT-4-Mini, Llama 7B, and Mistral 7B.